What to Do in Montreal: A Complete Guide

 - OKA National Park: During summer, unwind and cool off at the beach and lake.
 In winter, explore the cross-country skiing and snowshoeing trails.

-- Mirabel Outlets: Just a 45-minute drive away, discover more than 80 renowned brand name and designer boutiques in one convenient location, offering warehouse prices.
+- Mirabel Outlets: Just a 45-minute drive away, discover more than 80 renowned brand name and designer boutiques in one convenient location, offering outlet prices.
 Shop to your heart’s content without breaking the bank.

 - Cap Saint-Jacques Nature Park: Situated on the West Island, this is Montreal’s largest park.
 Take leisurely walks, bike rides, swim, or even camp here while enjoying the invigorating fresh air.